franzbu/EnhancedSpaces.spoon/README.md

 ```

-Restart Hammerspoon and you are ready to go; it is normal that the start of SpaceHammer takes a couple of seconds as this is the time the watchdogs need for registering.
+Restart Hammerspoon and you're ready to go; it is normal that the start of SpaceHammer takes a couple of seconds as this is the time the watchdogs need for registering.
 All you will see for now is a new icon in your menu bar indicating your current mSpace, so let us find out what you can do with your new mSpaces.

-## mSpaces
+### Usage

-You can use the Control (`ctrl`) - in case you are in an elegant alternative in the form of a hyper key, see section 'Notes' below - and the `s` keys to cycle through your mSpaces.
+You can use the Control (`ctrl`) - in case you're in an elegant alternative in the form of a hyper key, see section 'Notes' below - and the `s` keys to cycle through your mSpaces.
 To cycle in reverse order, press `ctrl` and `a`.
 To move the active window to the mSpace on the left (right) and switch there alongside with the window, press `ctrl` and `q` (`w`); to move the window while staying on the current mSpace press `ctrl` and `d` (`ctrl` and `w`).

-The lines below represent the default setup, and you do not need to add them to your `init.lua` unless you want to apply changes:
+The lines below represent the default setup, and you don't need to add them to your `init.lua` unless you want to apply changes:

 ```lua
   ...